Lisa Field

 Lisa Field is an American politician and labor organizer who serves as a member of the Massachusetts House of Representatives for the 3rd Bristol district.
 A member of the Democratic Party, Field was first elected in a special election in 2025 by a margin of 15 votes.

 Field is a trade unionist from Taunton, Massachusetts.
-She works for the Massachusetts Nurses Association as an associate director.
+She previously worked for the Massachusetts Nurses Association as an associate director.

+Committee Assignments

+For the 2025-26 Session, Field sits on the following committees in the House: